°®ÎŰ´«Ă˝

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-A collage of financial imagery to illustrate the dichotomy between a master's degree in finance and online business degrees
+A collage of financial imagery to illustrate the dichotomy between a master's in finance and online business degrees

 If you’re considering a career in business, finance or management, you’re likely considering master’s in finance vs. MBA degrees.
 Both degrees allow you to further your knowledge of financial management, accounting and basic business practices.